alasca-association/tarook/docs/user/reference/environmental-variables.rst

 -  These **MUST** be set if you want to deploy on OpenStack.

--  These variables are used by Terraform to create, maintain and destroy the underlying harbour infrastructure layer.
+-  These variables are used by OpenTofu to create, maintain and destroy the underlying harbour infrastructure layer.
 They are also needed by the `Cloud Controller Manager <https://kubernetes.io/docs/concepts/architecture/cloud-controller/>`__ when applying the k8s-base layer.